ceplkist/Nature-Comm.-TEA-Code/README.md

 #### Reference:

-Authors: Jonggeol Na, Bora Seo, Jeongnam Kim, Chan Woo Lee, Hyunjoo Lee, Yun Jeong Hwang, Byoung Koun Min, Dong Ki Lee, Hyung-Suk Oh, & Ung Lee (2019).
+Jonggeol Na, Bora Seo, Jeongnam Kim, Chan Woo Lee, Hyunjoo Lee, Yun Jeong Hwang, Byoung Koun Min, Dong Ki Lee, Hyung-Suk Oh, & Ung Lee (2019).
 General Technoeconomic Analysis for Electrochemical Coproduction Coupling CO2
 Reduction with Organic Oxidation. _Nature Communications_.[(link)](https://doi.org/)

 If you are only interested in the algorithm, the algorithm contains the relevant part of the method that is published with the main paper.